-An elementary cellular automata is run using a random rule to fill the rest of the array.
+An elementary cellular automata is then run using the current rule to fill the remaining rows in the array.

-To ensure the player has a space to start in every map, an 8x8 area is created in the middle.
+To ensure the player has a space to start in every map, an 8x8 "safe area" is created in the middle.

 The array data is then smoothed using another cellular automata that checks for crowding/loneliness.
-The smoothing automata is run several times, the number of times it is run depends on the inital array filling rule, to give different areas more or less smoothing.
+The number of times the smoothing array is based on the initial rule to give different areas more or less smoothing.

-Finally, a simple flood fill is started in the center of the landing pad to separate out the contiguous area where the player can move.
+Finally, a simple flood fill is started in the center of the landing pad to find parts contiguous with the "safe area" where the player can move.